The Right to Urgency

 This reaction isn’t new to me.

-Years ago I signed up for a free trial at a gym with some friends (a rite of passage I suspect you’ve also experienced), and I had to sit down with a very enthusiastic salesperson at the end of the week.
+Years ago I signed up for a free trial at a gym with some friends (a rite of passage I suspect many readers have also experienced), and I had to sit down with a very enthusiastic salesperson at the end of the week.
 His entire job was to convert me.

 The good news: he did exactly what he was trained to do: limited-time rate, today-only pricing, gentle but persistent pressure about what committing to my health would mean six months from now.
 It wasn’t aggressive.
 It wasn’t even rude.
 But I remember thinking, get me the #$@! out of here.

-My discomfort was apparently written all over my face, because my friends turned it into a running joke whenever we faced a full-court press.
+My discomfort was apparently written all over my face, because my friends turned it a running joke that they still laugh at whenever I’m in the hot seat.

 I didn’t fully understand my own reaction at the time.
 But I do now.
 My gut was screaming:

 The bad news (at least for the sales person): I didn’t join.
 Not because the gym was bad.
 Not because the price was wrong.
-Because the urgency had outpaced the relationship — and when persuasion moves faster than trust, the gap gets filled with risk.
-And I walk way from risk.
-Every time.
+Because the urgency of the pitch had outpaced the relationship — and when persuasion tries to move faster than trust, the gap gets filled with risk.
+And I walk away from unnecessary risk every time.

-If you've been reading Marketing Jam for a while, you know I like to build what I call Purpose Plays into my posts — brief pauses for you to step out of the ideas and into your own experience.
+If you've been reading Marketing Jam for a while, you know I like to build what I call Purpose Plays into my posts.
+A Purpose Play is a brief pause for you to step out of the ideas and into your own experience.
 If you're new here, welcome to the tradition.

 Purpose Play